LibrariesHacked/catalogues-api/README.md

 In the UK there are around 200 public library authorities, each one with their own Library Management System (LMS) and associated Online Public Access Catalogue (OPAC).

-Despite being so many authorities, there are relatively few types of library systems (and fewer suppliers).
-This project aims to define the interactions with each **type** of public access catalogue in order to automate these into a single web service for all UK library services.
+Despite being so many authorities, there are relatively few types of library systems, and fewer suppliers.
+This project aims to define the interactions with each **type** of web catalogue in order to automate these into a single web service for all UK library services.

 This will provide data aggregation opportunities such as being able to query the UK for the availability of a particular book, or manage a user's account across all their library services.